NHL players are headed back to the Olympics in 2026 and 2030, cleared to play for 1st time since '14 - Yahoo Sports

 “The opportunity to do that is a dream come true," McDavid said.
 “I’ve been vocal about this.
 I feel like it’s important for hockey as we continue to try to grow our game internationally and at home.
 I think it’s a great thing.”

 The NHL paused its season for the Olympics five times from 1998 through 2014, and most of the players now in the league grew up expecting to play on that stage.
-Disagreements over who would pay for insurance and travel costs, the time difference between South Korea and North America were cited as factors in the NHL passing on Pyeongchang in 2018.
+Disagreements over who would pay for insurance and travel costs, along with the time difference between South Korea and North America, were cited as factors in the NHL passing on Pyeongchang in 2018.

 Bettman said in 2026 and '30, team owners will not be paying “big ticket” costs like travel and insurance.
 That is up to the IIHF and respective organizing committees.
 Tardif said national federations and Olympic committees will contribute.